 To select or deselect app groups

-If necessary, click the Refresh button below the table to download container IDs from Member Center.
+If necessary, click the Refresh button below the table to download container IDs from your developer account.

 In the row of the container ID, select the checkbox to use the container and deselect the checkbox to not use the container.